cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 The Malcolm and Hedgehog Linux installers as described in these instructions are intended to be used to **replace** the existing operating system (if any) of the respective systems onto which they are installed; and, as such, are designed to require as little user input as possible.
 For this reason, there are NO user prompts or confirmations about partitioning and reformatting hard disks for use by the operating system.
 The installer assumes that all non-removable storage media (eg., SSD, HDD, NVMe, etc.) are available for use and ⛔🆘😭💀 ***will partition and format them without warning*** 💀😭🆘⛔.

-In contrast to using the ISO installer, Malcolm can also be installed on any x86-64 (also known as x64, x86_64, AMD64, and Intel 64) or AArch64 (also known as ARM64) platform capable of running Docker.
+In contrast to using the ISO installer, Malcolm can also be installed on any x86-64 (also known as x64, x86_64, AMD64, and Intel 64) or AArch64 (also known as ARM64) platform capable of running Docker or Podman.
 See the [installation example using Ubuntu 22.04 LTS](ubuntu-install-example.md#InstallationExample) for that method of installation and configuration, or [Windows host system configuration](host-config-windows.md#HostSystemConfigWindows) and [macOS host system configuration](host-config-macos.md#HostSystemConfigMac) for those platforms.

 ### <a name="TableOfContents"></a> Table of Contents